 Key measure What does it show?
-Additional Reinsurance cover available The total amount of reinsurance cover remaining less the gross undiscounted claims outstanding.
-It represents the margin available to cover future reserve deterioration Surplus The surplus available to fund the Group expenses in monitoring the run-off and for further return of premium and to provide regulatory capital Gross undiscounted claims outstanding The expected total remaining liabilities before any deduction for reinsurance on an undiscounted basis
+Additional Reinsurance The total amount of reinsurance cover remaining less the cover available gross undiscounted claims outstanding.
+It represents the margin available to cover future reserve deterioration

+Surplus The surplus available to fund the Group expenses in monitoring the run-off and for further return of premium and to provide regulatory capital Gross undiscounted claims The expected total remaining liabilities before any deduction outstanding for reinsurance on an undiscounted basis

-The Group's key performance measures as defined above for the year to 31 March 2016 are set out in the table below:
+The Group's key performance measures as defined above for the year to 31 March 2017 are set out in the table below:

-2016 2015
+2017 2016

 \$m \$m

-Additional Reinsurance cover remaining 4,707 4,965
+Additional Reinsurance cover remaining 4,601 4,707

-/ taditional from a superior £m £m
+£m £m

-Surplus 78 80
+Surplus 78 78

-Carpias £m £m
+£m £m

-Gross undiscounted claims outstanding 4,768 4,901
+Gross undiscounted claims outstanding 4,965 4,768